Skip to main content

 (C) How is enrollment status determined?

-The enrollment status of a student shall begin on the first day of the school term of the institution of higher education.
-Such enrollment shall be deemed to continue through normal periods of class attendance, vacation and recess, unless the student graduates, is suspended or expelled, drops out, or does not intend to register for the next normal school term excluding summer school.
+The enrollment status of a student is to begin on the first day of the school term of the institution of higher education.
+Such enrollment is to be deemed to continue through normal periods of class attendance, vacation and recess, unless the student graduates, is suspended or expelled, drops out, or does not intend to register for the next normal school term excluding summer school.

 (D) How is an ineligible student's income and resources handled?

-An individual who is subject to the requirements of this rule and who does not meet any of the criteria in paragraph (B) of this rule shall be considered ineligible to participate in the SNAP program.
-The income and resources of the ineligible student shall not be counted in determining eligibility or the level of benefits for the assistance group, as specified in rule 5101:4-6-15 of the Administrative Code.
+An individual who is subject to the requirements of this rule and who does not meet any of the criteria in paragraph (B) of this rule is to be considered ineligible to participate in the SNAP program.
+The income and resources of the ineligible student is not to be counted in determining eligibility or the level of benefits for the assistance group, as specified in rule 5101:4-6-15 of the Administrative Code.

 (E) How is eligibility determined for students who are participating in a meal plan at an institution of higher education?